-YouTube has also shown their true colors during the end of the year “YouTube Rewinds” where it’s no longer about content creators but what zany thing Will Smith will say referencing Fortnite in the most ham-fisted acting job in that man’s career.
+YouTube has also shown its true colors during the end of the year “YouTube Rewinds” where it’s no longer about content creators but what zany thing Will Smith will say referencing Fortnite in the most ham-fisted acting job in that man’s career.

 Yet, throughout it all; These content creators have stood by YouTube like someone suffering from a bad case of Stockholm Syndrome.
 They feel they have no choice and there is nowhere for them to go.
 Most of these people have never run a business outside of being a YouTube Content Creator.
-Thus, they continue to publish content to the worlds largest video streaming network making it even larger by the day.
+Thus, they continue to publish content to the world’s largest video streaming network making it even larger by the day.

 Commercially viable content.

 I want you to keep in the back of your head all of the channels that have had their monetization stripped from them.
-Their Channels removed completely from the YouTube network.
-Their Traffic destroyed.
-Good, now when you open up your Current YouTube Terms of service which to us came on November the 6th 2019 at 9:36 pm under the heading “Account Suspension & Termination” subheading “Terminations by YouTube for Service Changes” :
+Their Channels were removed completely from the YouTube network.
+Their Traffic was destroyed.
+Good, now when you open up your Current YouTube Terms of service which to us came on November 6th 2019 at 9:36 pm under the heading “Account Suspension & Termination” subheading “Terminations by YouTube for Service Changes” :